 #SteveReviews: Before the Flood

 It’s been just over 3 years since I first saw Before the Flood during it’s debut on the National Geographic Channel.
 There have been requests for me to start reviewing relevant TV shows and documentaries again so this is my attempt to help revive #SteveReviews.
 For those of you that haven’t seen or heard of Before the Flood, it follows Leonard DiCaprio as he visits various regions of the globe in an attempt to explore the impact of global warming.
 DiCaprio’s inquiries focus quite heavily on climate change denial and what impact that has for everyone else, you probably won’t be surprised to know that most of this occurs among lobbyists and politicians in the United States.
-If you haven’t seen Before the Flood – it is readily available on Netflix and you can watch the trailer here.
+If you haven’t seen Before the Flood – it is readily available on Netflix.

 The film follows DiCaprio as he investigates climate change following his appointment as the UN Climate Change Envoy.
 As a Hollywood movie star and all round genuine human, DiCaprio is a highly effective narrator and audience surrogate asking all the right questions when faced with scientists and politician.
 It is very reassuring to see that DiCaprio has a similar level-headed approach to asking questions that a majority of the viewers would also have, as well as asking the right things.
 It is clear that he isn’t an expert and he makes this obvious but he is happy to acknowledge his own carbon footprint and do what needs to be done to become informed on the matter.